mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 ~~~

 As a quick check,
-we can ask this array what its shape is:
+we can ask this array for its shape:

 ~~~ {.python}
 print data.mean(axis=0).shape